 “White-collar” crime offenses are those associated with claims of fraud, misrepresentation, and deceit.
-Prosecutors routinely bring on “White-collar” case charges in order to make an example of someone in the community.
-However, what may look like purposeful conduct to outside eyes, may be the result of negligence or mismanagement of the victim.
+Prosecutors routinely bring “white-collar” charges in order to make an example of someone who is well respected in the community.
+However, what may look like purposeful conduct to outside eyes, may be the result of unintentional negligence or mismanagement.

-In these cases, the accused will be notified by the prosecutor that they are the subject of criminal injury.
-Additionally, the prosecutor notifies the accused that they are subject to injury if they don’t comply with requests.
+In these cases, the accused may be notified by the prosecutor that they are the subject of a criminal injury.
+Additionally, the prosecutor may notify the accused that they are interested in discussing the case prior to indictment.
 A prosecutor’s rush to judgement can cause grievous and irreparable harm to a person’s reputation and standing in the community.

 If you have received a “target-letter” or any other communication from a state or federal prosecutor, you should have client centered, results driven representation before you respond.
 Let Cavanaugh & Thickens guide you through the potential pitfalls with a specialized approach.
 Contact us today for your personalized consultation.